sanchez1050/SabrinaSanchez/content/authors/admin/_index.md

 Sabrina Sanchez is a PhD student in the College of Public Health at the Ohio State University.
 Her research interests include community cohesion, social stratification, addiction, and the social determinants of health.

-She currently manages an Opioid Innovation Research grant that collects qualitative data from a variety of key stakeholders including people use who injection drugs.
+She currently manages an Opioid Innovation Fund research grant that collects qualitative data from a variety of key stakeholders including people use who injection drugs.
 The overall aim is to reduce fatal opioid overdose rates in the most impacted Columbus neighborhoods.